smilingrumia/pixiv-extraction/README.md

 - [Notes](#notes)
 	- Detail of lossless
 	- Play ugoira on smartphone?
-	- Want to DL all art of the artist, but lazy to click all of them?
 	- Art filename format
-	- Clipboard-mode URL pickup + youtube-dl
+	- Clipboard-mode URL pickup + yt-dlp
 	- How to make lossless ugoira(for developer)
 	- In future, when pixiv make change in their site
 - [Change log](#change-Log)